 The images below are a short visual interpretation of what we wanted to see and show in the new ident.
-With first the storyboard being made (image left) the previs quickly followed to give us a better idea of what we had to work towards (clip right).
-Animatics are an important part of any VEX workflow, as they make complex setups more clear to all artists involved and offer the opportunity to test different approaches without the burden of long render times and more expensive processes and resources.
+With the storyboard being made first (first image), the previs quickly followed to give us a better idea of what we had to work towards.
+Animatics are an important part of any VFX workflow, as they make complex setups more insightful to all creatives involved and offer the opportunity to test different approaches without the burden of long render times and more expensive processes and resources.

-"Beat board' breakdown or the Ident. showing the main steps that we wanted to show visually.
-Some references were included to also start up look and feel of what we were after.
+"Beat board' breakdown of the ident.
+Showing the main steps that we wanted to show visually.

-As seen in the previs, the large overview of the galaxy is the first visual we're seeing.
-Instead of going for a simulation, we went for the non-dynamic approach giving us way more control and iterability.
-For this, we made a galaxy creation tool, so all we had to do was draw on the circle plane and the very first few points would get scattered.
+As seen in the previs, the large overview of the galaxy is the first visual we're faced with.
+Instead of going for a simulation, we went for a non-dynamic approach giving us way more control and iterability.
+For a start, we made a galaxy creation tool, allowing us to just draw on a circle plane and the very first few points would get scattered.
 Fairly quickly, a very detailed galaxy would follow.

 Part 2 of the new ident was the first nebulae.
-We wanted to enter a sort of planar tunnel flying through the stunning imagery of space.
-A very quick and interesting technique we used was making image planes for Nuke instead of rendering the complete volumetric sequence.
-So basically in Houdini we created a few volumetric samples (image 07), these were simulations containing a special velocity field being sourced into the sim to create a very specific smear/nebulae effect.
+We wanted to enter a sort of planar tunnel, flying through the stunning imagery of space.
+A very quick (and interesting!) technique we used was making image planes for Nuke instead of rendering the complete volumetric sequence.
+In Houdini we created a few volumetric samples (image below), which were simulations containing a special velocity field being sourced into the sim to create a very specific smear/nebulae effect.

 All the volumetric slices after being edited in Nuke.